Can Titanium or Tungsten Carbide ring be cut off?

 Please take a moment to watch this demonstration:

 Please read this testimonial by one of our customers, who actually had her titanium ring cut off in the hospital after being stung by a wasp.
+DISCLOSURE: We replaced the ring free of charge in exchange for this testimony.

 "Before our wedding my husband and I did some research on what type of rings to get.
 We both wanted a modern but also classic look.
 I had found that many of my gold and silver rings were misshaped with use and was searching for more a durable material wanting my wedding ring to keep its shape and shine for as long as possible.